theupdateframework/pep-on-pypi-with-tuf/README.rst

 The maximum security model and end-to-end signing have been intentionally excluded from this PEP.
-Although both improve PyPI's ability to survive a repository compromise and allow developers to sign their distributions, they have been postponed as a potential future extension to PEP 458.
+Although both improve PyPI's ability to survive a repository compromise and allow developers to sign their distributions, they have been postponed for review as a potential future extension to PEP 458.
 PEP XXX, which discusses the extension in detail, is available for review to those developers interested in the end-to-end signing option.
-The maximum security model and end-to-end signing are briefly covered in the subsections that follow.
+The maximum security model and end-to-end signing are briefly covered in subsections that follow.

 There are several reasons for not initially supporting the features discussed in this section: